KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout-Article.md

 Given all this, the layout engine has to be flexible.
 KeyboardKit has a ``KeyboardLayoutService`` that generates layouts at runtime, based on many different factors.
 Layout services can use any information to tweak any part of a layout at any time.

 KeyboardKit automatically creates an instance of ``KeyboardLayout/StandardService`` and injects it into ``KeyboardInputViewController/services``.
-You can replace it at any time, as described further down, or inject localized services into it.
+You can replace it at any time, as described further down, or inject custom services into it.